How To Avoid And Treat Razor Burn

 • Apply Executive Shaving Pre Shave Oil, massage gently into your beard to soften the bristles.

-• With a badger or synthetic hair shaving brush apply shaving cream to the bristles.
+• With a synthetic hair shaving brush apply shaving cream to the bristles.
 Some people with sensitive skin may have a reaction to animal hair, in which case opt for a synthetic brush.
 Make sure the lather is creamy in its consistency so it cushions and lubricates the blade when you shave.

 • Make sure your blade is sharp; shaving with a dull blade is a major cause of ingrown hairs and razor burn.